Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Pathwise approximation and applications

-The purpose of this section is to prove the following \begin{thm} Under the assumptions of theorem 2.1 we have :
+The purpose of this section is to prove the following \begin{thm} Under the assumptions of Theorem 2.1 we have:

-\end{thm} For the sake of simplicity, the proof will be made in the following case: $b=0, f=g=0$ and we shall assume that the operator $a_{t}(x,D)$ does not depend on $t$.
-It will appear that the proof can be easily adapted to cover the setting of section 2.
+\end{thm} For the sake of simplicity, the proof will be done in the following case: $b=0, f=g=0$ and we shall assume that the operator $a_{t}(x,D)$ does not depend on $t$.
+It will appear that the proof is valid for the setting of section 2.

 Let $J_{\epsilon}, \epsilon \in ]0,1]$ be a Friedrichs mollifier and consider the solutions $u^{\epsilon}$ and $u^{\epsilon,n}$ to the equations